temporalio/dev-success/observability-and-worker-tuning-worksheet.md

   - subgroup of worker tuning
   - having a mental grouping of all the metrics up front is very helpful.
   - ask the customer... what's important to you? is it latency, is it this, is it that, etc?
+- we don't see their worker metrics
+  - because we don't have their metrics,
+  - we have a dashboards repo
+    - ==we should revive this== -- a lot of important things are missing from there